curl/everything-curl/usingcurl-returns.md

  7. Failed to connect to host. curl managed to get an IP address to the machine and it tried to setup a TCP connection to the host but failed.
-This can be because you've specified the wrong port number, entered the wrong host name, the wrong protocol or perhaps because there's a firewal or another network equipment in between that blocks the traffic from getting through.
+This can be because you have specified the wrong port number, entered the wrong host name, the wrong protocol or perhaps because there is a firewal or another network equipment in between that blocks the traffic from getting through.

  8. Unknown FTP server response.
 The server sent data curl couldn't parse.
 This is either because of a bug in curl, a bug in the server or